-- 1 Financial variation mechanisms usually include coupon step-ups or step-downs - 2 The SBTi's framework to assess company targets on their consistency with the Paris Agreement and limiting global temperature rise to 1.5°C. - 3 IRENA, Global Renewables Outlook: Energy transformation 2050, April 2020. - 4 International Energy Agency, World Energy Outlook 2023, October 2023. - 5 European Commission, Renewable energy targets, retrieved in December 2023.
+- 1 Point-in-time assessment is applicable only on date of assignment or update. - 2 Financial variation mechanisms usually include coupon step-ups or step-downs - 3 The SBTi's framework to assess company targets on their consistency with the Paris Agreement and limiting global temperature rise to 1.5°C. - 4 ICMA, The role of commercial paper in the sustainable finance market, October 2024 - 5 IRENA, Global Renewables Outlook: Energy transformation 2050, April 2020. - 6 International Energy Agency, World Energy Outlook 2024, October 2024. - 7 European Commission, Renewable energy targets, retrieved in November 2024.